I started The Artful Parent on this day, six years ago, with a simple introductory post in which I said:

 A few highlights & successes from this past year:

 - Readership has doubled in the past year (with readers in every country in the world).

 - The Artful Parent book, which was released last April, now has 57 5-star reviews on Amazon, has made Amazon’s 2013 Best Books of the Year list, and has received the Family Choice Award.

-- I finished The Artful Year eBook series, a great big fun project.
+- I finished The Artful Year eBook series (as of 2015, a book available in print!), a great big fun project.

 I had no idea what a blog even was when I first decided to begin one.
 I just knew I wanted to write about children’s art and creativity, to share my enthusiasm for the activities we were doing at home and with the toddler art group, and I wanted to create a space that was real.